Student and graduate bank accounts

-Once you leave university or college your bank will usually turn your student account into a graduate account.
+Generally, once you finish university or college your bank will turn your student account into a graduate one.

-The main reason for this is to begin to reduce the level of overdraft that you might have built up over your time studying.
+The main reason is to reduce the overdraft amount, that you might have built up during your time as a student.

-These accounts still provide very generous interest-free overdrafts, but the amount of interest-free borrowing tends to reduce each year you have the account.
+These accounts still provide generous overdrafts, but the amount of interest-free borrowing tends to reduce each year that the account is open.

-Use this as an opportunity to re-balance your budget after you graduate.
+Use this as an opportunity to manage and balance your budget after graduation.

 Choosing the right graduate bank account for you

 If you opened a student account at the start of your course, it’s likely that it’ll be turned into a graduate account with the same branch, after you graduate.

 Consider the following when looking for the right bank account for your needs: